marciomonzon/cqrs/README.md

-# cqrs
+# CQRS and MediatR
 .NET Project with CQRS and Mediator

-Simple .NET application using a but of CQRS and Mediatr
+Simple .NET application using a bit of CQRS and MediatR